davidgasquez/moser/README.md

 1. Generate the model `pkl` file - `cd sample_model && python train_model.py`
 2. Build the container `make build`
-3. Run the API `make`
+3. Run the API with `make`
-4. Make some requests (I've been using Postman)
+4. Make some requests (I've been using Postman):
     - Add a model to the API with a `PUT` call to `/api/models/your_model_name`
-    - Use the previous model calling `/api/models/your_model_name/predict`
-        - `POST`: Single JSON with the feature names and values
+    - Use the previous model calling `/api/models/your_model_name/predict` with a `POST` request providing a single JSON with the feature names and values.